-Form F-1 and Foreign Private Issuer Disclosures
+Form F-1 Foreign Private Issuers and Going Public

 A foreign private issuer going public can register an offering of securities under the Securities Act of 1933 (Securities Act) or may register a class of equity securities under the Securities Exchange Act of 1934 (Exchange Act), or both.
 In either case, the issuer must file a registration statement containing information required by the Security and Exchange Commission (SEC), and must become effective.
 Under the Securities Act, a registration statement contains a prospectus, along with other information required by the SEC’s regulations.